Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 ## Project setup

-To enable your application to authenicate users with Microsoft Entra, Microsoft Entra ID for customers must be made aware of the application you create.
+To enable your application to authenticate users with Microsoft Entra, Microsoft Entra ID for customers must be made aware of the application you create.
 The following steps show you how to:

 ### Step 1: Register an application